Today the The Walt Disney Company has announced they will be giving $1,000 to Cast…

 In this post, we will share all the details we have so far about this high-speed train project, when it’s expected to be finished, and where a stop is coming to in Disney World.
 We’ll also continue to update you as more details come out.

-Today Disney and Brightline have agreed to bring high-speed train service to Walt Disney World with a stop at Disney Springs.
-If approved, this will be part of the high-speed line currently under construction that will connect Miami, Fort Lauderdale, West Palm Beach, and Orlando.
+Recently Disney and Brightline have agreed to bring high-speed train service to Walt Disney World with a stop at Disney Springs.
+This will be part of the high-speed line currently under construction that will connect Miami, Fort Lauderdale, West Palm Beach, and Orlando.

 Guests arriving by train at Walt Disney World will disembark at Disney Springs and then be able to take bus transportation to their hotel.